Maria waved a hand in front of the girl’s face. The girl continued staring blankly forward, unflinching.

 “Doesn’t make sense to hang around a body of water for so long when we’ve got a water Elementalist and then some on our tails, does it?” was how Ley had put it.
 Werner had thought along the same lines, although he was much more serious when discussing the topic.
 He’d said something along the lines of “You should remain in Hapaira until you resolve the issue with the Elementalist.
 The Elementalist may utilize vitae extraneously and might catch you at a disadvantage if you return by sea.”

 Maria hadn’t been too concerned about the Elementalist herself, but Werner had been so thorough about it that she decided to relent.
 Maria personally thought that Werner thought too much.
 So did Atienna and Olive.
 Why spend all that time worrying when one could spend the time enjoying?

 That aside, it had been some time since Maria had been landlocked like this.
 The last time she’d been in one place for so long was a couple of years ago when she’d spent a week tearing through Cancer.
 She still hadn’t decided if she was fully enjoying this particular experience as much as that one yet.

 At the moment, Maria was seated at a table in a central room alongside the mysterious girl, Ley, Morandi, and Giorgio.
-Her other crew members were making a ruckus in the dining room, and despite Maria’s desire to join them, her interest was quite enraptured by the girl who sat in front of her.
+Her other crew members were making a ruckus in the dining room, and despite Maria’s desire to join them, her interest was quite enraptured by the girl who sat before her.
 The girl also seemed to have piqued Conta’s interest.
-Conta quietly stood at the threshold of the door in between the dining room and the central room.
-The bounty hunter whom they had captured earlier was awake and bound in the corner.
+The woman quietly stood at the threshold of the door in between the dining room and the central room.
+The bounty hunter whom they had captured earlier was awake and bound in the corner just beside her.